Canadian YouTuber Vivian Displays Her Enviable Curves In A Mismatched Bikini

 Canadian model and YouTuber Xie Wei’an, who is popular on Instagram as Vivian, took to her page and shared a series of hot bikini pics to tease her 2.6 million fans.

 In the latest snapshot, Vivian could be seen rocking a mismatched two-piece bathing suit that enabled her to show off her amazing physique.
-The sexy ensemble comprised a teal-colored bikini top that featured a plunging neckline and strings tied around her neck and behind her back.
+The sexy ensemble comprised of a teal-colored bikini top that featured a plunging neckline and strings that tied around her neck and behind her back.
 The racy top perfectly hugged her curves and accentuated her cleavage.

 She teamed the top with white bikini bottoms that had teal, maroon, and green leaves and flowers printed on it.
 The tiny garment made it hard to miss Vivian’s taut stomach and toned thighs.